Corporate Communications + Employee Advocacy

 Employees who are more engaged with the brand, (which besides just sharing content could be leaving reviews about the company), improves not only the perceived view of the company but the actual culture as well.

 It’s important to note, however, that companies should be actively improving their company culture, otherwise employee advocacy efforts are just a mask or temporary solution that won’t work in the long run.

 It goes to the stat above in the brand section that people trust content and recommendations from their friends, colleagues, and family more.

-An employee advocacy program helps accomplish this by getting the hundreds or thousands of employees involved and actively promoting their company on social accounts.
+An employee advocacy program helps accomplish this by getting the hundreds (or thousands) of employees involved and actively promoting their company on social accounts and engaging internally.

 This not only helps company reputation to employees connections, but stakeholders, business partners, and media willing to write more about the company.

 Better enables company departments like marketing, sales, and HR

 While corporate communications may involve a team dedicated to this, it’s also not a bad idea to get some additional support from other departments.

 Now, of course, other departments are busy with their own tasks and challenges, but an employee advocacy program better enables success without adding very much additional work.

 An employee advocacy platform enables other departments to effectively communicate and share content from the corporate team.
 Allowing more employees to get involved more easily and help spread the mission.